cgwire/kitsu/getting-started-production/README.md

 ![Manage shots](../img/getting-started/manage_shot.png)

-You can now see that the episode, sequence and shot are on a line, they are linked, you have created the first shot of the first sequence of the first episode.
-So everything is on track.
+You can now see that new shots are listed, described by their episode and sequence.
+You have created the first shot of the first sequence of the first episode.

-Now to add more shots: as you can see the box is already filled with your name code but incremented, so you just have to continue to click on **add** to create more shots.
+Now let's add more shots!
+As you can see the box is already filled with your name code but incremented, so you just have to continue to click on **add** to create more shots.

 ![Add shots](../img/getting-started/add_shots.png)

-You just have to do the same with the sequences and episodes.
+You have to do the same with the sequences and episodes.

 If a shot is misplaced on a sequence, you just have to edit the shot you want
 ![Edit button](../img/getting-started/edit_button.png), and change the